javiergusart/javiergusart/README.md

 # 👋 Hi, I'm Javier!

 ## 💻 Emerging IT and Cybersecurity Specialist
-- Transitioning from a background in technology training and multimedia, I am dedicated to building a career in cybersecurity, focusing on protecting digital assets and enhancing system security.
+- Evolving from technology training and multimedia into cybersecurity and programming.

-## 🎓 Current Certification In Progress:
+## 🎓 Current Certification In Progress
 - Google Cybersecurity Professional Certificate

 ## 📚 Currently Learning